cncf/techdocs/assessments/0006-gateway-api.md

 **Content maintainability**:

 Our documentation is searchable, which is great!
-Also, we have a clearly documented method for [versioning](https://gateway-api.sigs.k8s.io/references/releases/#versioning) our content.

 **Content creation processes**: